Yale students total. Over half are graduate & professional students from 11 different schools, including the largest

 This document will include your SEVIS ID number, which you will require to pay the SEVIS fee and book a visa appointment.
 As there are several stages to the visa application process, including the mailing and delivery of forms, you can facilitate the process by responding promptly to queries from OISS, and ensuring that you have provided appropriate documentation to support your statement of financial support.
 All questions regarding the visa process should be directed to OISS via email.

 For Fall term entry, the application deadline is June 1.
 For Spring term entry, the application deadline is October 1.
 It is the responsibility of the applicant to submit an application in a timely manner.
 Late applications may not be submitted and will not be considered.

 Your tuition bill will be sent to your yale.edu email address, after you arrive at Yale.
 The bill is payable upon receipt, and will include instructions on methods of payment.

 Once you have accepted an offer of admission, you will receive an email with your Student Identification Number and NetID (allowing you to establish a Yale email account).
 You will also receive two additional emails, one with instructions for activating your NetID.
 Your SID and NetID will be available on your secure admissions Status Portal.

 If you are trying to contact one of the support offices and are having trouble getting a response to your questions, please contact the Registrar in the department to which you have applied.
 The department Registrar will be able to help you identify the appropriate person to contact.

 No. Visiting Students are not eligible to receive financial aid.
 Most students provide their own funding through external awards or personal resources.

-For international students, any funding coming from outside of Yale, including personal funds, should be documented in the application for visa purposes.
+For international students, all funding must be documented in the application for visa purposes.